CAVASOL/CAVASOL/README.md

 My name is **Yeon** and I'm a Web developer based in South Korea. <br />
 I have a passion for inclusive design and accessibility of web services and applications. <br />
 My career began with concern about user experience and the environment, <br />
-and I want to become a developer contributes to the generalization of universal design and technologies. <br />
+and I want to become a developer who contributes to the generalization of universal design and technologies. <br />
 The best way to reach me is to [send me an email](mailto:awyeon@gmail.com)!

 <!-- ### Technologies & Tools